jalik/meteor-jalik-ufs/README.md

 ## Copying files (since v0.3.6)

-You can copy files to other stores, it could be for backup or just to have alternative versions of the same file (eg: thumbnails).
+You can copy files to other stores on the fly, it could be for backup or just to have alternative versions of the same file (eg: thumbnails).

 ```js
 Thumbnails = new Mongo.Collection('thumbnails');